How to Make Jugo Verde (BEST Mexican Green Juice)

 by Lola Dweck

-Jugo Verde is a blended Mexican green juice loaded with an assortment of fresh fruits and vegetables.
+Jugo verde is a blended Mexican green juice loaded with an assortment of fresh fruits and vegetables.
 This nutritious elixir promotes better health, vibrant skin, and overall energy.

 Prep Time 5 minutes